damonge/CoLoRe/README.md

 The behaviour of CoLoRe is mainly controlled by the input param file.
 The param file is basically a set of name-value pairs.
 Any blank lines, and anything beyond a #-symbol will be ignored.
-We provide a sample param file (param_sample.ini) that includes all the input parameters needed by CoLoRe.
+We provide a sample param file (param.cfg) that includes all the input parameters needed by CoLoRe.
 The comments included in this file explain the meaning and functionality of these parameters.